gilfreund/aws-tools/README.md

 * [curl](https://curl.se/)
 * [AWS CLI](https://aws.amazon.com/cli/)
 * [jq](https://stedolan.github.io/jq/) (Optional)
-  * The will makes the script work faster, as fewer aws cli requests are not needed)
+  * The will makes the script work faster, as fewer aws cli requests are needed - 3 instead of 7)
   * If jq is used, the supporting filter file is also required.
 The filter code is based on [Parse aws cli output security groups with JQ](https://stackoverflow.com/questions/26543318/parse-aws-cli-output-security-groups-with-jq/45704642#45704642) by [jq170727](https://stackoverflow.com/users/8379597/jq170727)
 * [aws iam user](https://aws.amazon.com/iam/) with permissions to read and update security group rules (you can limit the permissions to specific security groups and users), eg:
 ```json